NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 # {% endhighlight %}
 ```

+### Considerations

-Trivial examples can make form objects seam very simple.
-They can quickly get complicated for a few reasons.
+Trivial examples can make coding form objects seam very simple.
+Unfortunetly they can quickly get complicated for a few reasons.

-- They have to communicate with both the delivery mechanism and business logic.
+- They have to communicate with both the delivery mechanism and business logic, it is not possible for them to avoid ruby primitives.
 - Rapid change from the front end filters to them.
 If an input changes from a datepicker to separate day/month/year inputs then this changes has to be reflected in the form object
 - Error reporting. everywhere else in the system bad input should throw an error, however in the form we need to keep a track of all the errors and invalid input so we can send it back to the user for changes.

 That these three issues surface here on the edge of the system is a good thing.
 It means that they are not issues in the core of the application.
 The error reporting in particular is a gritty issue.
 Some times you want to clear an input if the value was invalid, sometimes show they value they entered.
 Sometimes it's enough to report that an input was invalid other times you need to say too short, too long or invalid characters.

-I have tried abstracting my form objects into a library but have yet to find a compelling abstraction to handle all these issues.
-At the moment I write custom forms for each application.
+### Creating form Objects

 When writing form objects I have developed one golden rule and that is to build on the solid foundation of [domain objects]().
 A form object should know if an input is missing or invalid, but it should not know the reason it is invalid.
 That should handled when creating a dedicated type.
 Making use of an email class and our simple form can become far more useful.